AdobeDocs/workfront.en/help/classic/workfront-basics/grant-and-request-access-to-objects/share-an-object.md

 Permissions are specific to one item in Workfront and define what actions one can take on that item.

-For information about sharing permissions on objects, see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For information about sharing permissions on objects, see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 >[!NOTE]
 >